 While microspikes are marvelous winter traction aids, they do have their limits when you start to tackle higher angle slopes covered in ice.
 That’s when you want to switch to longer and sharper winter traction aid called a mountaineering crampon.

-So when should you put on your crampons?
+When should you put on mountaineering crampons?